GilchristTech/gilchrist.tech/src/posts/2024/visual-keystone/index.md

 front page.
 One of the projects I list, <a href="https://github.com/GilchristTech/flef">Flef</a>, has a red logo.
 Currently, the other projects do not.
-Emblazoning the page in its full crimson vibrancy, it throws things off a bit.
+Emblazoning the page in crimson vibrancy, it throws things off a bit.
 In order to maintain the balance of contrast at that part of the page, I reduce its opacity.